MuTech-BV/.github/profile/README.md

 📄 **Read Documentation**: Familiarise yourself with the workings of each tool in the readme's.

 💡 **Need a new package?**: Go ahead!
-Please adhere to our [conventions](https://www.notion.so/muteskin/Code-conventions-d3c8aa709eb5458a8d128eb9a5ae321b), see below.
+Please adhere to our [conventions](https://www.notion.so/muteskin/Code-conventions-d3c8aa709eb5458a8d128eb9a5ae321b).

 🔧 **See room for improvement?**
   - Make a new branch